gibbonsja/Meanderings/nial/concise.md

 Note that in the 2nd form, application of the transformer will require an atlas of the same size as the number of operators mentioned in the definition.

-The \<operator-expression\> above can be any form of operation, a DFN, a composition of functions, an atlas or a currying.
+The \<operator-expression\> above can be any form of operator, a DFN, a composition of functions, an atlas or a currying.

 For example to define fork as a transformer you can write in a tacit style